Minnesota Wildflowers

 [photo of flowers] Cream to greenish-white irregular flowers in a loosely packed raceme up to about 2 inches long at the top of the stem.
 Individual flowers are ¼ inch wide; an upper sepal and 2 petals form an enclosing hood over the flower center, 2 small lateral sepals spread out at the sides.
 The lower lip is nearly rectangular, marginally 3 lobed.
 At the back is a long, slender, club shaped spur.
 Flower sits atop a conspicuous swollen ovary that twists to display the flower horizontally.

-[photo of upper leaf] A single principal leaf, oblong, 2 to 5½ inches long and up to 1 inch wide, is attached near mid-stem with 1 to several small bract like leaves widely spaced above it.
+[photo of leaves] A single principal leaf, oblong, 2 to 5½ inches long and up to 1 inch wide, is attached below mid-stem with 1 to several small bract like leaves widely spaced above it.
 The stem is smooth and slender, sheathed below.

 Notes: